suttacentral/suttacentral/server/README.md

 Our application can be run outside the container and this is often the best place for development.

-Within the `server/` directory we can create a new virtual environment:
+Within the `server/` directory, we can create a new virtual environment:

 ```bash
 $ uv sync